Colorado born, Lafayette raised. Jaideep “JD” Mangat has always made serving The Lafayette community his top priority.

 Over the last year, JD has had the pleasure of serving on the Lafayette City Council while representing the thoughts and feelings of Lafayette residents.
 During his time on Council, JD has supported increases in development fees to help proliferate affordable housing, has helped preserve and protect our wildlife, spearheaded initiatives to elevate our diverse populations and much more.

 JD always makes sure he is available for the residents of Lafayette.
 He has shown this by actively responding to all calls and emails directed to him, attending nearly all city events and town halls and implementing community wide office hours for Lafayette residents to share their concerns and ideas with him on a personal level.
+By day, JD works as an 8th Grade Math teacher working to prepare our next generation of leaders.

 Please visit our contact tab to connect with him!